A consumer’s guide to identifying legitimate self-improvement sites.

 There is a long-standing body of research suggesting that “self-administered” interventions, like books or websites, can be an effective medium for self-improvement.
 Numerous such websites and apps exist, tackling every self-improvement goal from losing weight to following a doctor’s treatment regimen to improving one’s happiness.
 Unlike psychotherapy, which is governed by ethical standards as well as law, self-improvement is, for the most part, unregulated.
 The onus, then, is on the companies themselves to behave ethically.
-What signs should consumers look for that will let them know that a given website is taking their ethical responsibility to users seriously?
+What signs should consumers look for that will let them know that a given website is taking its ethical responsibility to users seriously?

 They Acknowledge Their Limits

 Websites that are not serious about their ethical responsibility claim that they can help anyone and everyone.
 Responsible self-help sites, on the other hand, clearly define who they are (and are not) designed to help.
 Weight Watchers, for example – one of the longest-standing self-help sites on the internet, and one I have no professional affiliation with, though I have used it – clearly states that people with eating disorders are not their target audience.

 By acknowledging the limits of their ability to help certain users, they make it more likely that those users will seek the help they need, rather than continuing to use a site that will not help them.